Skip Navigation. Skip to content

 6. Other measures as determined by the President.

-5. Managing Institutional Conflicts of Interest Involving Equity.
-When the University obtains an equity interest in a business entity, particularly a faculty start-up, both individual and institutional conflicts of interest may arise.
+1. When the University obtains an equity interest in a business entity, particularly a faculty start-up, both individual and institutional COIs may arise.

-1. University investments in start-up companies are subject to case-by-case approval by the Provost, based on recommendations from the Vice President for Research, Office of Technology Commercialization, Office of Research Administration, Office of General Counsel, and other relevant units.
+1. University investments in start-up companies are subject to case-by-case approval by the Senior Vice President and Provost, based on recommendations from the Vice President for Research, UM Ventures, ORA, the Office of General Counsel, and other relevant units.

 2. When assessing an equity opportunity, the University will review the business entity's business plan and proposed structure, list of actual or anticipated investors, and any capitalization documents.